wp-plugins/wp-simple-firewall/readme.txt

 = 2.6.6 =

-*   ENHANCED:   Code refactoring preparation for v3.
+*	FIX:		Improved compatibility with bbPress.

 = 2.6.5 =